CemionCFG/text_xor_agg/README.md

 ## text_xor_agg ()

-Purpuse: Compare tables (queries) for equality in postgres
+Purpuse: Compare tables (queries) in postgres
-- Produce the XOR of the query's rows (hashed with md5)
+- Produces the XOR of the query's rows (hashed with md5)
 - Queries compared need not be ordered.

 Postgres aggregate function that: